Rammstein singer accused of 'illegal' NFT sale | DW | 19.08.2021

 Lindemann sings in Russian

-Lindemann's management as well as the platform Twelve x Twelve that offers the works did not respond to a DW query.
+Lindemann's management as well as the platform Twelve x Twelve, which is offering the works, did not respond to a DW query.

 -